The Wise Owl by Cornelis Bloemaert (Dutch, 1603-1684)

 ♦ – Mermaid Adventures—Battle of the Trenchcoats (Children’s Book) by Donald Stidham

-♦ – Mermaid Adventures—Captain Pointy Teeth’s Revenge (Children’s Book) by Donald Stidham
+♦ – Mermaid Adventures—The Revenge of Captain Pointy Teeth (Children’s Book) by Donald Stidham

 ♦ – Jake the Sneezing Snake by Jack Meyer: editing, layout, some graphic design